 So if you’re trying to choose between the HERO7 Silver and White, as far as I’m concerned it really comes down to three questions:

-- Do you want to be able to shoot 4K video? (then go with Silver; it's the only one of these two cameras that can shoot 4K)
+- Do you want to be able to shoot 4K video?
+If yes, go with Silver; it’s the only one of these two cameras that can shoot 4K.

-- Is ease of use a decisive factor for you? (the White is a bit simpler than the Silver, but there's not much in it)
+- Is ease of use a decisive factor for you?
+The White is a bit simpler than the Silver, but there’s honestly not much in it.

-- Rugged + Waterproof - Share experiences you can't capture with your phone.
-HERO7 Silver is tough, tiny,...
+- Rugged plus Waterproof: Share experiences you can't capture with your phone; HERO7 Silver is tough, tiny,...